New Jersey Turnpike: Construction

-While continuing up to the New Jersey Meadowlands, the crossings were harder because of the fertile marsh land of silt and mud.
+While continuing up to the Meadowlands, the crossings were harder because of the fertile marsh land of silt and mud.
 Near the shallow mud, the mud was filled with crushed stone, and the roadway was built above the water table.
 In the deeper mud, caissons were sunk down to a firm stratum and filled with sand, then both the caissons and the surrounding areas were covered with blankets of sand.
 Gradually, the water was brought up, and drained into adjacent meadows.
 Then, construction of the two major bridges over the Passaic and Hackensack Rivers was completed.
 The bridges were built to give motorists a clear view of the New York City skyline, but with high retaining walls to create the illusion of not being on a river crossing.
 The 6955 ft Passaic River (Chaplain Washington) Bridge cost $13.7 million to build; the 5623 ft Hackensack River Bridge cost $9.5 million.

-After the turnpike was built in 1952, the NJTA and the New York State Thruway Authority (NYSTA) proposed a 13 mi extension of the New Jersey Turnpike that would run from its end (at US 46 in Ridgefield Park at the time) up to West Nyack, New York, at I-87, on the New York State Thruway.
+The entire 118 mi length of the New Jersey Turnpike took 25 months to construct, at a total cost of $255 million.
+The first 44 mi stretch, from exit 1 in Carneys Point Township north to exit 5 in Westampton Township, opened on November 5, 1951.
+A second 49 mi stretch from exit 5 north to exit 11 in Woodbridge opened on November 30, 1951, followed by a third 16 mi stretch from exit 11 north to exit 15E in Newark on December 20, 1951.
+The fourth and final 9 mi stretch, from exit 15E north to exit 18 in Ridgefield, opened on January 15, 1952, completing the turnpike.
+After the turnpike was completed in 1952, the NJTA and the New York State Thruway Authority (NYSTA) proposed a 13 mi extension of the New Jersey Turnpike that would run from its end (at US 46 in Ridgefield Park at the time) up to West Nyack, New York, at I-87 (New York State Thruway).
 The section through New Jersey was to be constructed and maintained by the NJTA, while the section in New York was to be built and maintained by the NYSTA.
 The purpose of this extension was to give motorists a "more direct bypass of the New York City area" to New England, by using the Tappan Zee Bridge.
 The extension was to parallel New York State Route 303 (NY 303) and the present-day CSX River Subdivision, and have limited interchanges.
-It was to have an interchange with the Palisades Interstate Parkway and at I-87 (New York State Thruway) in West Nyack.
+It was to have an interchange with the Palisades Interstate Parkway and at Interstate87 (New York State Thruway) in West Nyack.
 This project did not survive; by 1970, it became too expensive to buy right-of-way access, and community opposition was fierce.
-Therefore, the NJTA and the NYSTA cancelled the project.
+Therefore, the NJTA and the NYSTA canceled the project.
 NJDOT did construct a small segment of this extension, the portion between US 46 and I-80, as part of the I-95 Extension.
 This segment was later transferred to the NJTA.